 - Thin coat of body finish

-The Mitchell MM100 features a short-scale, double-cutaway basswood body and a maple neck with smooth fretboard.
+The Mitchell MM100 features a short-scale, double-cutaway basswood body and a maple neck with a smooth fretboard.

 The through-body stringing design provides a lot of good sustain, even with the shorter scale length, and the adjustable bridge saddles and reliable tuners mean that it gets and stays in tune pretty easily.